RH3D/E3NG_docs/index.md

 - Active cooling for AB stepper motors.
 - Auxiliary fans with 12032 blowers.
 - Lasercut metal bed carriage for the best stability.
+- Z axis with printed antiwobble inserts or support for WobbleX.
 - and more.